UEABIO/physalia-R-course-2023/docs/01-intro-to-r.md

 ## [1] FALSE
 ```

-Take that Big Brother!
-Anyway, it's worth having a look at what happens if I try to *force* R to believe that two plus two is five by making an assignment statement like `2 + 2 = 5` or `2 + 2 <- 5`.
-When I do this, here's what happens:
+Now, let's see what happens when I attempt to make R believe that two plus two equals five by using an assignment statement like `2 + 2 = 5` or `2 + 2 <- 5`.
+Here's the outcome:

 ```r